vawklee/vlee3645-tracker/README.md

 <br>
 Mobile: 412 x 915 (Samsung Galaxy S20 Ultra in Google Chrome Developer Tools)

+Note: CSS does not have desired effects outside of the optimal screen sizes listed above

 ### Browsers used for testing and viewing
 - Google Chrome
 - Microsoft Edge